mendes-jv/ft-printf/README.md

 ## Description:

 Ft_Printf is the third project at 42.
 In short, this project consists of coding a library that contains a simplified version of the printf function.
-It's an extremely useful function that can be used in the next school's projects.
+It's an extremely useful function that can be used in following school's projects.

 ## The project: